Gracedaiy/github_tutorial/README.md

 A README file is useful!
 It will render as the main page on GitHub.
 Useful for explaining what your project is, how to use it, and what is contained.

-Write somethign here, or correct my typo!
+Write something here, or correct my typo!
 Save file

 ### Version control: How/why